Gerald Alexander

 Gerald Alexander (born June 28, 1984) is an American football coach and former safety.
 He played college football for the Boise State Broncos, and was selected by the Detroit Lions in the second round of the 2007 NFL draft.
 He also played for the Jacksonville Jaguars, Carolina Panthers, Miami Dolphins, and New York Jets.
-He is currently the defensive backs coach for the Pittsburgh Steelers.
+He is currently the defensive backs coach and pass game coordinator for the Minnesota Vikings.

 Alexander was a former graduate assistant with Arkansas State University and University of Washington.
 In July 2015, he became the defensive backs coach at Indiana State University.
 In December 2015, he accepted the position of defensive backs coach at Montana State University, working under head coach Jeff Choate.

 Early life

 Alexander attended Rancho Cucamonga High School from 1998 to 2002, where he was a track and field athlete as well.

 He was one of the players who helped lead Boise State to their improbable Fiesta Bowl win over Oklahoma in the 2006 season.
 While at Boise State, Alexander was a four-time First-team All-WAC selection.